-In 2011, an impairment loss of Rmb 0.3 million (US\$0.04 million) (2010: Rmb 1.4 million; 2009: Rmb 7.8 million) was charged to our consolidated income statement under cost of sales, selling, general and administrative expenses for our property, plant and equipment.
+In 2012, an impairment loss of Rmb 8.0 million (US\$1.3 million) (2011: Rmb 0.3 million; 2010: Rmb 1.4 million) was charged to our consolidated income statement under cost of sales, selling, general and administrative expenses for our property, plant and equipment.

-The impairment for 2009, 2010 and 2011 was due to assets that were not in use.
+The impairment for 2010, 2011 and 2012 was due to assets that were not in use.

-In 2011, we experienced a decline in our stock price which resulted in our market capitalization falling below the recorded value of our consolidated net assets.
-We performed our annual goodwill impairment test as of December 31, 2011, and did not incur any impairment charge.
+In 2011, we experienced a decline in our stock price.
+As of December 31, 2012, although our stock price had increased compared with 2011, this was not sufficient to prevent our market capitalization from remaining below the recorded value of our consolidated net assets.
+We performed our annual goodwill impairment test as of December 31, 2012, and did not incur any impairment charge.
 We will continue to monitor the relationship of fair value to the recorded value of our consolidated net assets as economic events and changes to our stock price occur, and we may perform interim impairment tests in the future.
 If future results are not consistent with our assumptions and estimates and there continues to be decline in our market capitalization, we may be required to record impairment charges at a later date, which could materially and adversely affect our financial results.